-The first nudist beach in the Netherlands, Callantsoog became official in 1973.
-The 2,300 meter stretch of coastline allotted to nudists is now so popular that its crowds outnumber those of the clothed beach area.
+The first nudist beach in the Netherlands, Callantsoog, became official in 1973.
+The 2,300-meter stretch of coastline allotted to nudists is now so popular that its crowds outnumber those of the clothed beach area nearby.

-How to Reach Callantsoog by Train: From Amsterdam CS, take the Intercity train (direction: Den Helder) to Schagen; transfer to Connexxion bus 152 (direction: Julianadorp) and exit at the Callantsoog stop.
-Travel time is about 90 minutes, plus a 20-minute walk from bus stop to beach.
+How to get there by train: From Amsterdam Central Station, take the Intercity train (direction: Den Helder) to Schagen; transfer to Connexxion bus 152 (direction: Julianadorp) and exit at the Callantsoog stop.
+Travel time is about 90 minutes, plus a 20-minute walk from the bus stop to the beach.

 02 of 05